 Move over, marble: We're all about quartz countertops these days.
 A manmade material that is generally made from quartz chips or dust as well as resin, it strikes the perfect balance between form and function.

 Quartz countertops are non-porous, which means they're durable enough to keep stains and bacteria buildup at bay.
-And, since quartz countertops are available in plenty of colors and veining styles, you're bound to an option that suits your bathroom or kitchen.
-But, just because quartz countertops are stain-resistant doesn't mean you can forgo a regular cleaning session.
+And, since quartz countertops are available in plenty of colors and veining styles, you're bound to find an option that suits your bathroom or kitchen.
+However, just because quartz countertops are stain-resistant doesn't mean you can forgo a regular cleaning session.
 Just like everything else in your home, they deserve some TLC.

 Want to know how to clean quartz countertops?
 We tapped two cleaning services to share their expert tips.

 How to Clean Quartz Countertops with Cleaning Spray

 If you want to tend to your quartz countertops during your weekly cleaning session, few sprays of a multipurpose solution can work wonders.
 However, you want to make sure that you're extra diligent about what's in your formula.